slolobdill44/wherestheguero/README.md

-# Wheres The Guero?
+# ¿Where's the Guero?

-Where's the Guero is a simple JS/JQuery app that maps my Instagram photos.
+¿Where's the Guero? is a simple JS/jQuery app that maps my Instagram photos.

+[preview]: ./pics/previewscreen.png